 Practice Safe, Consistent Driving

 No matter what kind of driver you are, you can always try to be better and safer on the road.
 Trying to stay consistent while driving won’t just help you stay out of trouble and away from accidents.
 It can actually help your car get better mileage.
 While revving up your engine and doing a lot of frantic stopping and starting might be unavoidable in high traffic areas, you can still try to be gentler on your brakes and gas pedal to avoid overpaying for gas.
 It might not feel like you can end up saving a lot of money just by changing your driving style, but consider this: the less hard your car has to work, the less gas it will have to use.
 This goes double if you’re driving an older used car.
 Even doing small things like only using your AC when it’s absolutely necessary can help you save gas and drive a more efficient, cost-effective vehicle.
+Check this article for fuel efficient car.

 Keep Tires Inflated